tindrew/godot/README.md

 for several years as an in-house engine, used to publish several work-for-hire titles.

-Redot is a fork of Godot, intending to improve upon Godot in order to fulfill its potential and contribute to the shared codebase of both through a more genuinely community-driven model than Godot.
+Redot was forked from Godot in [October 2024](https://github.com/Redot-Engine/redot-engine/commit/a12e9de5dd831e1ce0c839f0420b278ef0a6aa5b), intending to improve upon Godot in order to fulfill its potential and contribute to the shared codebase of both through a more genuinely community-driven model than Godot.
 <p align="center">
 	<img src="screenshot.jpg" width="900" alt="Redot Engine screenshot!">
 </p>